Building winning teams through technical assistance

 Nutrition International's NTEAM is helping to build ‘winning teams’ through its technical assistance, improving multi-sectoral coordination in Bangladesh and Pakistan.

 Posted on September 16, 2020

 What are the Progress Assessments?
-From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight completed TA assignments delivered by its TAN project.
-The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the TA, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.
+From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight completed technical assistance assignments delivered by its TAN project.
+The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the technical assistance, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.